-Elise Moussa, the Lebanese-American entrepreneur, who’s behind Snapay, a mobile payment solution, didn’t start small, didn’t start at home.
+Elise Moussa, the entrepreneur who’s behind Snapay, a mobile payment solution, didn’t start small, didn’t start at home.
 She’s currently testing the beta version of her payment solution in over 50 countries.

 An international profile, a global project

 Moussa, who moved from Lebanon to the US when she was just five years old, and worked in the banking industry, felt personally and professionally unfulfilled.
 Knowing that the banking industry is a stable, yet monotone one, Moussa, an entrepreneur at heart, decided to work on projects that would positively impact people’s lives, founding several for, and not for profit businesses such as an edtech startup called Whatisbe which provides a platform for people to earn rewards when they learn or teach.

 In 2012, while shopping in Beirut during her vacation, Moussa realized she had forgotten her wallet at home and faced a problem at the point of sale.
 “That’s when I had an idea that people should be able to pay anywhere in the world with their smartphones,” she told Wamda.